input-output-hk/cardano-sl/tools/src/dbgen/README.md

 ## Adding Addresses to an existing wallet

-If the `--add-to` option is passed, along with a valid string of the form `walletId@accountIndex`, then instead of rebuild the DB from scratch, new addresses (which number can be controlled from the `config.dhall` file) will be added.
+If the `--add-to` option is passed, along with a valid string of the form `walletId@accountIndex`, then instead of rebuild the DB from scratch, new addresses (which number can be controlled from the `config.json` file) will be added.
 For example, the following two commands first create a DB with a single wallet, a single account and 10 addresses, then it appends extra 100 to it: